neondatabase/neon/pageserver/src/layered_repository/README.md

 page server needs to reconstruct the requested page, as it was at the requested LSN.
-To do that, the page server first checks the recent in-memory layer; if the requested page version is found there, it can be returned immediatedly without looking at the files on disk.
+To do that, the page server first checks the recent in-memory layer; if the requested page version is found there, it can be returned immediately without looking at the files on disk.
 Otherwise the page server needs to locate the layer file that contains the requested page version.